Vincent-glitch/vincent-glitch/README.md

 ## About Me
  <h4 align="center">I am an economist and data scientist who enjoys engineering models for business solutions.</h4>
 I have experience with various technologies such as Python, R, Machine Learning, Excel, VBA, Git, HTML, Big Data, Tableau, and database experience with PostgreSQL, MySQL, SQLite, and Mongo.

-I strive to utilize the newest technologies to increase operating efficiency through automation and data comprehension through visualization.
+I strive to utilize the newest technologies to increase operating efficiency and profitability through automation and data comprehension through visualization.

 ### Developing With
 <!--